Worldwide Momentum Towards Sustainable Practices

 Adequate implementation of sustainability initiatives requires all hands on deck, from internal engagement to supplier commitment.
 For suppliers specifically, it is important that companies are clear about sustainability goals and expectations right off the bat.

 This means being clear about sustainable expectations during supplier outreach.
 Procurement processes specifically should reflect these goals.
+Suppliers should be encouraged or required to achieve specific sustainability certifications, which can serve as a benchmark for their commitment to environmental standards.
 Suppliers that are unable to meet these goals should not be considered.
 Scope 3 emissions play a huge role in overall company emissions making this alignment and goal communication of even higher value.

 Sustainable Procurement Plans and How to Use Incentives to Get Suppliers On Board